 Did you know...

-Hydropower is renewable energy source that doesn't cause global warming because it doesn't releases dangerous greenhouse gases.
+Hydropower is a renewable energy source that doesn't cause global warming because it doesn't release dangerous greenhouse gases.

 China is the largest producer of hydroelectricity, followed by Canada, Brazil, and the United States (Source: Energy Information Administration).